 - ¼ cup grated Parmesan cheese

 - Bring beef broth to a boil in a large pot.
-Add marsala wine, thyme, sugar and vinegar.
+Add sugar and malt vinegar.
 Reduce heat and simmer for 5 minutes.

 - Ladle soup into oven-safe bowls or ramekins and place a handful of croutons in each.
 Sprinkle on Parmesan and Swiss cheese then layer 2 slices of provolone on top.